 23Stepping out into the vestibule,f Ehud shut the doors of the upper chamber on him and locked them.
 24After he left, the courtiers returned.
 When they saw that the doors of the upper chamber were locked, they thought, “He must be relieving himself in the cool chamber.”
 25They waited a long time; and when he did not open the doors of the chamber, they took the key and opened them—and there their master was lying dead on the floor!
 26But Ehud had made good his escape while they delayed; he had passed Pesilim and escaped to Seirah.
 27When he got there, he had the ram’s horn sounded through the hill country of Ephraim, and all the Israelites descended with him from the hill country; and he took the lead.
 28“Follow me closely,” he said, “for the LORD has delivered your enemies, the Moabites, into your hands.”
 They followed him down and seized the fords of the Jordan against the Moabites; they let no one cross.
 29On that occasion they slew about 10,000 Moabites; they were all robust and brave men, yet not one of them escaped.
 30On that day, Moab submitted to Israel; and the land was tranquil for eighty years.

-31After him came Shamgar g-son of Anath,-g who slew six hundred Philistines with an ox-goad.
+31After him came Shamgar g-son of Anath,-g who slew six hundred Philistines with an oxgoad.
 He too was a champion of Israel.

 4 1The Israelites again did what was offensive to the LORD—Ehud now being dead.
 2And the LORD surrendered them to King Jabin of Canaan, who reigned in Hazor.
 His army commander was Sisera, whose base was Harosheth-goiim.
 3The Israelites cried out to the LORD; for he had nine hundred iron chariots, and he had oppressed Israel ruthlessly for twenty years.